department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/engineering/vista-chief-complaint.md

 - VaText, VDIF, VAMF, are Rest APIs with limited write capability.
 - VAMF behind the scences uses wrappers for VIA and VistaLink.
+- VAMF is able to access the Patient Generated Data (PGD).
+- VAMF can have a proxy where it is able to write data on behalf of a veteran where staff authorization would otherwise be needed
+- CPRS does not access PGD
 - VIA is an older SOAP based API that uses WebLogic.

 ## Chief Complaint Field

 - To import PDF files into VistA, VistaImage could be used https://www.va.gov/health/imaging/
 - A better approach seems to be to use VistA note which is a text file that is stored in VistA that clinicians have access to through the CPRS gui.
+- Staff permissions are needed to write to VistA using VAMF so the best approach currently to investigate is to write to PGD using VAMF and a proxy.

 ## Discreet Fields